 “If you’re married, analyze and understand the difference between switching strategies.
 There are different advanced strategies that are available for married couples.
 A Social Security analysis report can help identify the switching strategies that may be best for your unique circumstances,” notes Carrillo.

-* What’s Your Income Gap GPS +0.26%For many retirees, Social Security will not be enough to pay all of your bills.
+* What’s Your Income Gap GPS +0.26%?
+For many retirees, Social Security will not be enough to pay all of your bills.
 You need to see how pensions, savings and other retirement plans dovetail with Social Security.

 “Understand your income gap by analyzing exactly what your income gap is and how it grows or contracts over your retirement is critical.
 This